 The LEE Initiative

-Edward Lee is the Chef/Owner of 610 Magnolia in Louisville, KY and the Culinary Director for Succotash in National Harbor, Maryland and Succotash Prime in Penn Quarter, DC.
+Edward Lee is the author of Bourbonland, Smoke & Pickles, and Buttermilk Graffiti; Chef/Owner of 610 Magnolia and Nami in Louisville, KY; Culinary Director of Succotash in National Harbor, Maryland, and Penn Quarter, DC; and Chief Culinary Officer of SHIA in Washington, DC’s Union Market District.

 For more on Chef and his projects visit ChefEdwardLee.com